SirCryptic/exifmapper/README.md

     <a href="https://github.com/SirCryptic/exifmapper/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="License"></a>
 </div>

-# Easy GPS Map Viewer (Exif Mapper)
+# ExifMapper

-Easy GPS Map Viewer is a simple, user-friendly desktop application built with Python and PyQt5 that lets you extract GPS coordinates from images and display them on an interactive map.
+A simple, user-friendly desktop application that lets you extract GPS coordinates from images and display them on an interactive map.
 Whether your photos are stored locally or hosted online, this tool makes it easy to visualize their locations.
 Developed by [SirCryptic](https://github.com/SirCryptic)

 ## Features